 To boost the waterproof feature, this shoe cover has sealed seams.
 Graphics that are drawn on the surface are reflective, increasing your visibility at night.

 Best Quality - Castelli RoS

-The Castelli RoS is the best shoe cover from Italian brand Castelli.
+The Castelli RoS is the best shoe cover from the Italian brand Castelli.